Gardening in Tucson

 Tomato Plant Problems

 This occurs when the plant has been given too much nitrogen.
-See Fertilization recommendations above.
 Ammonium sulfate may have been used to acidify the soil.
 Ammonium sulfate is a high nitrogen fertilizer and should not be used with tomatoes.
-Finally, do not rotate tomato plants into a garden bed where nitrogen-fixing legumes have been grown the year before.
+Also, you may want to avoid rotating tomato plants into a garden bed where nitrogen-fixing legumes have been grown the year before.

 Many Flowers, No Fruit